This slow cooker sausage casserole is the perfect way to feed a crowd while also keeping costs low.

-- In a frying pan, cook the sausages until their golden brown.
+- In a frying pan, cook the sausages until they are golden brown.

 - Remove and allow to cool slightly before cutting into thick slices.

-- Add the butter, onion, and garlic and cook for about 1 minute.
+- Add the butter, onion, garlic and cook for about 1 minute.

-- Add flour and stir in.
+- Add the flour and stir in.
 Cook for about 2 minutes.

-- Slowly stir in the beef stock & the Worcestershire sauce.
+- Slowly stir in the beef stock and the Worcestershire sauce.
 Once done, transfer to the slow cooker.

-- Add the diced carrot, thyme, sausages and peas to the slow cooker.
+- Add the diced carrot, thyme, sausages, bay leaf, and peas to the slow cooker.

 - Serve & Enjoy.

-- Supposing that you find the sauce is still really runny by the time you’re ready to eat it then you can thicken it up using a bit of cornflour.
-Simply mix 1 tbsp. cornstarch to 1 ½ Tbsp. of water and then mix this into your sauce.
+- A runny sauce can be thickened by using a bit of cornstarch.
+Simply mix one tablespoon of cornstarch to one and a half tablespoons of water, then mix this into the sauce.
 It should thicken up quite a bit.
 Repeat if you need to make it thicker.

-- In the case that you prefer the peas to be bright and green, then add these before you go to serve the casserole.
-Remember if you’re adding these frozen it will cool down the casserole so you will probably want to make sure it heats back up.
-Turning the slow cooker to high for 15 should be long enough to reheat it.
+- If you prefer the peas to be bright green, add these just before you go to serve the casserole.
+Adding the peas frozen will cool down the casserole, so turn the slow cooker to high for fifteen minutes to reheat it.